To-Fujita/Japanese_ChatBot_with_ParlAI/README.md

 # Japanese_ChatBot_with_ParlAI
 ## 1. Description
 This is a Japanese chat bot based on the ParlAI by Facebook.
 You can communicate to the chat bot by keyboard and/or voice.
 If you want to enjoy conversation in English, please check the "[ChatBot_with_ParlAI](https://github.com/To-Fujita/ChatBot_with_ParlAI)".
+The [Japanese ChatBot with GPT-2 Rinna](https://github.com/To-Fujita/ChatBot_with_GPT-2_Rinna) is also available.

 ## 2. Operational Environment
 - Windows 10/11 64-bit